QubesOS/qubesos.github.io/pages/partners.md

 Qubes Partners
 ==============

-This page is dedicated to recogizing the organizations, companies, and individuals who have contributed support to the development of Qubes OS.
+This page is dedicated to recognizing the organizations, companies, and individuals who have contributed support to the development of Qubes OS.
 The Qubes Project is grateful for their support!
 If your organization is interested in becoming a Qubes Partner, please [contact us].
 You can also read more about